Definitions of some common terms

 AdHash Protocol: The communication protocol enabling direct ad serving and first-party data analytics between advertisers and publishers.

-Server-Side Platforms: These are two separate software products that we give to publishers and advertisers.
+AdHash Edge: The AdHash platforms for Publishers and Advertisers are two separate software products that we give to publishers and advertisers.
 Unlike traditional ad platforms that host everything on their centralised servers, AdHash is fully distributed.
 This means that each publisher and advertiser essentially becomes a node in the network being fully responsible for their ad serving, targeting, verification, and data processing.
 This not only allows complete transparency and reliability by not outsourcing trust to any third parties, but also adds the great benefit of infinite scalability to the ecosystem.
 The distributed nature of our solution is what allows us to offer real-time data updates every five seconds, cryptographically verified targeting, and complete security of bidding strategies and campaign data.

 Bidders: Bidders are the only middlemen in the AdHash supply chain.
 Their role is to meet the supply and demand by always determining the highest bidder.
-While doing that, they need to guarantee speed, efficiency, and reliablity.
+While doing that, they need to guarantee speed, efficiency, and reliability.

 AdHash Ecosystem: Includes all advertisers and publishers executing media buying and selling through the AdHash Protocol, as well as all bidders and third-parties utilising it.